Back to School Routine: Tips for Creating Structure

 • If you like your kids to do their homework immediately after school, establish this routine from the first day and stick to it.
 Set up a homework station or keep supplies in a portable container if the dining table is being called into service.

-Evening Routine for School Kids
+Evening Routine for Kids

 • Check your calendar so school events, appointments, and meetings don’t sneak up on you.
 Also check your weather app, so you know if you’ll need cold weather gear, umbrellas, or extra sunscreen.